zyxnowell/aquaria-ui/README.md

 Make sure that you have the [aquaria-api](https://github.com/zyxnowell/aquaria-api) running.

+First run `npm install` on the project directory.

 In the project directory, you can run: `npm run start`.

 CORS is only enabled on port:3007 so make sure you are running the app on port:3007.